Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved The Excellence In Regeneration and Sustainability Nomination

-“Thanks a million for all your support offered to Gretna.
+“Thanks a million for all your help for Gretna.
 I did have my doubts about this one ever happening for a variety of reasons.
-However, all of the hurdles placed in front of you and the wider project team have been overcome ….The somewhat unique situation of having a housing association being willing to drive forward a project that on the face of it wasn’t your ‘bread and butter’ was, for me, refreshingly pragmatic – and one that I wish could be repeated elsewhere across the country””.
+All of the problems put in front of you and the wider project team have been beat.
+The case of the an association driving a project that wasn’t your ‘bread and butter’ was, refreshingly active.
+It is one that I wish could be repeated elsewhere in the country”.

 Cameron Watt – Scottish Football Association’s Facilities Manager